gabrieleteotino/bluish-capsule/content/project/datingapp/9-building-the-ui/1-types-in-typescript.md

 ## Test

-Open the application and click *Members* (login is necessary), we should see a list of our users.
+Open the application and click *Members* (login is necessary): we should see a list of our users.